kitbur/aideen-audit/README.md

 ## Future Improvements

+- [ ] Account for when required jades exceeds the $99.99 USD oneric pack.
 - [ ] Add input validation and error handling.
 - [ ] Add a dark mode option.
 - [ ] Add oneric prices in different currencies.